 - You’ll be required to undergo various blood tests to ensure you are medically fit for surgery.

-Post weight loss surgery is performed as a day-case procedure at Centre for Surgery.
+Post-weight loss surgery is performed as a day-case procedure at Centre for Surgery in London.
 This means you’ll be able to go home later the same day.
 Your surgeon will recommend procedures that keep surgical time as short as possible to reduce the risk of complications.
-You may be recommended to have post weight loss surgery in several stages.
+You may be recommended to have post-weight loss surgery in several stages.
 Not only is it safer for you, but you will also be able to achieve better results with the ability to remove more skin when excess skin removal procedures are staged rather than performed in one sitting.